 When a company merger happens, the two equal companies can convert their previous stocks into one new, combined company stock.
 First, they must decide what each company is worth, and then they split the ownership of the new company accordingly.
-[Read related article: How to Calculate Your Business Valuation]
+[Read related article: Small Business Valuation: How to Determine Your Business’s Worth]

 “For example, it may be determined that company A is worth $100 million and company B is worth $200 million, making the combined value of the new company worth $300 million,” said Terry Monroe, founder and president of American Business Brokers & Advisors.
 “Therefore, the stocks from each of the companies will be surrendered, and new stock will be issued in the name of the new company based on the valuation of $300 million.
 The stock owners from company A would get one share of stock in the new company, and stock owners from company B would get two shares of stock in the new company.”

 Although the creation of a brand-new stock with the new entity is ideal in theory, it is not always what happens.
 In fact, oftentimes, when two companies merge, one company chooses to buy the other company’s common stock from its shareholders in exchange for its own stock.

 Key takeaway: When entities merge, both companies can convert their current stock into one new stock and divide it among the new owners based on previous worth.